 Learn where you work

 With Teams, learning takes place where we work.
-When we create a training in Teams, it’s next to our other groups that we use for work.
+When we create a course in Teams, it’s next to our other groups that we use for work.
 We see when others post and can quickly switch to doing activities in the program when we have a gap.

 Create learning flows